wilblack/lilybot/README.md

 sudo vi /etc/network/interfaces
 ```

 Change the file to read, where you enter your own ssid and password.
+A tempalate for this file is available in the project root named `interfaces.lilybot`.
+Just add your SSID and PASSWORD and copy it to `/etc/interfaces/` or manually edit it to look like:

 ```
 allow-hotplug wlan0